worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 3. Make a list of rights or benefits that are awarded to someone who is able to claim citizenship to a nation state.
 Then consider what is at stake for someone who is denied citizenship to a nation state.

 4. Conduct an internet search using Google or a database like JSTOR to read about plurinationalism.
 Find an example of how this is practiced in a given nation state or country.
-What are some of the social challenge of this political structure?
+What are some of the social challenges of this political structure?
 How does music relate to the ways this plurinational state is represented?

 ### Recommended Readings